puppetlabs/puppet-docs/source/puppet/6.5/configuration.md

 exits.
 Comma-separate multiple values.
 For a list of all values, specify 'all'.
 This setting is deprecated, the 'puppet config' command replaces this functionality.

+### crl_refresh_interval

+How often the Puppet agent refreshes its local CRL.
+By default the CRL is only downloaded once, and never refreshed.
+If a duration is specified, then the agent will refresh its CRL whenever it next runs and the elapsed time since the CRL was last refreshed exceeds the duration.

+In general, the duration should be greater than the `runinterval`.
+Setting it to an equal or lesser value will cause the CRL to be refreshed on every run.

+If the agent downloads a new CRL, the agent will use it for subsequent network requests.
+If the refresh request fails or if the CRL is unchanged on the server, then the agent run will continue using the local CRL it already has.This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

+- *Default*:

 ### csr_attributes